The Silent Danger of Untreated Dental Infections

 Preventing dental abscesses

-Following good oral hygiene practices, such as brushing twice daily, flossing once daily and rinsing with an antibacterial mouthwash can go a long way towards preventing tooth abscesses.
+Good oral hygiene practices, such as brushing twice daily, flossing once daily, and rinsing with an antibacterial mouthwash, can help prevent tooth abscesses.

 Some other measures you can take include: